drewm27/speakerrankings/bookshelf-non-battery.md

 comments: true
 ---

-The non battery pair class is in a very specific class.
+The bookshelf non battery class is in a very specific class.
 These speakers come in pairs and generally will sound better than most portable battery Bluetooth speakers.
 They come with a built in amp so you can stream directly from your phone or laptop.

 For off grid use, check out a [power bank](/portable-power-stations/)